NapFounder/weniv_blog/blog/[20220510]_[web]_[Javascript]_[1.ng.png]_[JS(1~19).]_[].md

 console.log(population); // 50000000
 ```
 ## 4. Data Types
-1. Number : Used for decimals and integers
+1.Number : Used for decimals and integers

    ```javascript
    let age = 23;
    ```

-2. String : Used for text
+2.String : Used for text

    ```javascript
    let firstName = 'Jonas';